ashakhatri007/CeptreDocs/pages/Learn/Stages.md

 ```
 #trace _ all_rules init.
 ```
-{% include note.html content="In trace directive example we use the initial context `init` defined above in Initial state" %}
+{% include note.html content="In the trace directive example we use the initial context `init` defined above in the initial state" %}

 Ceptre Web Editor Simulation:
 <video width = "650" controls>